ankitmehrotrachemistry/4.__SQL_Important_Links/README.md

 # SQL Theory

 **1).
 Primary Key** is one of the candidate keys.
 One of the candidate keys is selected as the most important and becomes the primary key.
 There cannot be more than one primary key in a table.
+A primary key is a column of a table that uniquely identifies each tuple (row) in that table.
+Only one primary key is allowed to use in a table.

 **2).
+Unique Key** Unique Key constraints also identify an individual tuple uniquely in a relation or table.
+A table can have more than one unique key, unlike a primary key.
+Unique Keys can be formed from one or more tables.

+**2).
 Foreign key** is a field that can uniquely identify each row in another table.
 And this constraint is used to specify a field as a Foreign key.

+**Use and Advantage of Foreign Key**

 **3).
 Stored Procedures** Stored Procedure is a function consists of many SQL statement to access the database system.
 Several SQL statements are consolidated into a stored procedure and execute them whenever and wherever required.

+**3.1).
+I have an existing Stored Procedure and it has Performance Issues.
+What’s the ways I can look upon this issue?**

+**3.2).
+How to handle Errors in the Stored Procedure ?**

+**3.3).
+What is the difference between Stored Procedure and Functions ?**

+**3.4).
+Can Functions return Multiple Values in SQL ?**

 **4.1).
 BETWEEN:** The BETWEEN operator is used to fetch rows based on a range of values.
 For example,